alinex/node-report/README.md

 Options are:

 - title (string) - to be used instead of h1 content
-- style (string) - reference to the used style under var/src/template/report/xxx.css
+- style (string) - reference to the used theme under 'template/report'
 - locale (string) - language to use like 'de'
 - inlineCss (boolean) - move css from head to the tags as styles (useful for mails)
 - noJS (boolean) - make everything static
-- contexxt (object) - additional elements for handlebars template
+- context (object) - additional elements for handlebars template

 This is the most powerful output method.
 In which all markdown elements will be supported and interpreted.
 It will create one HTML file to be used in emails...